 My wife has filed a false case against me to compel me for meeting her demand.
 She is not willing to live with me because she has an affair with a man and she wants to live with him.
 Her parents are also taking her favour therefore they demand a huge amount of money for mutual divorce.

 I was unable to fulfil their demand so that they started fighting and threatened me to face dire consequences.
 After some time, she approached me to return all the goods and money expended in her marriage.
 I denied returning a single penny because it was unfair to demand.

 Thereafter she filed a false case of cruelty and sodomy against me.
 We have settled our disputed consequently we want to get rid of criminal cases.
-My advocate says that sodomy is a non compoundable offence therefore it cannot be compounded under section 320 crpc, please advise.
+My advocate says that sodomy is a non-compoundable offence, therefore, it cannot be compounded under section 320 crpc, please advise.

 Since it is a false case and your wife is ready to withdraw then you should initiate a proceeding for quashing.
 Your petition is maintainable however sodomy is a non-compoundable offence.

 The court can quash the criminal proceeding when there is no probability of conviction.
 A lame proceeding does not serve the interest of justice therefore any need to carry on that lame proceeding.

 - Secure ends of justice, or

 - Prevent abuse of process of the court.